article

 AI changes the support workflow

 AI will draft ticket summaries, troubleshooting checklists, user replies, scripts, knowledge-base updates, and likely-cause lists.
-The packet's IT Support Specialist AI panel records 34.38% augmentation-labeled and 65.62% automation-labeled Claude usage context.
+The sample's IT Support Specialist AI-usage context records roughly 34% augmentation-style and 66% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) context.
 That is workflow context, not hiring evidence.

 A support candidate should show AI-aware verification.
 If AI suggests a command, what did you check first?
 If AI drafts a user reply, did it match policy and the user's actual issue?
 If AI summarizes a ticket, did it preserve the key evidence?
 The durable skill is not typing prompts.
 It is checking support output before it affects a user or system.